carbonfive/raygun/README.md

 ### Development

-Generate an example app using your local development version of raygun:
+Generate an example app using your local development version of Raygun:

     $ ./bin/raygun tmp/example_app